 Christie’s had organized a Post-War and Contemporary Art Evening Sale recently that made total returns of £39,149,500 / $61,073,220, selling 90% by lot and 96% by value.
 The sale realized a value that exceeded the higher tab of the presale estimate target, which indicates that the sale was a success.
-Out of all the works of arts, the top price was paid for “Relief éponge” or (RE47II) by Yves Klein (1928-1962) which sold for £5,865,250 ($9,149,790).
-The piece sold was the longer of only two gold sponge reliefs ever created by Yves Klein.
-The “Relief éponge” captures the essence of Klein’s art with the marriage of two of his greatest series, Monogolds and Relief Eponges.
+Out of all the works of art, the top price was paid for “Relief éponge” or (RE47II) by Yves Klein (1928-1962), which sold for £5,865,250 ($9,149,790).
+The piece sold was the length of only two gold sponge reliefs ever created by Yves Klein.
+The “Relief éponge” captures Klein’s art’s essence with the marriage of two of his greatest series, Monogolds and Relief Eponges.

-The piece has been in the collection of the vendor since Circa 1980, but offered at the auction for the first time.
-A total of 9 works of art were sold at the auction for about £1 million ($1.16 million) and the buyers were from UK, Europe, America and Asia.
+The piece has been in the vendor’s collection since Circa 1980 but offered at the auction for the first time.
+A total of 9 works of art were sold at the auction for about £1 million ($1.16 million), and the buyers were from the UK, Europe, America, and Asia.